ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 > [Wiki](Home) > [Trouble-shooting](trouble-shooting-pages) > [DAE](DAE-Trouble-Shooting)

+### Restarting the DAE in IBEX

+This IOC does not appear in the normal IOC restart list in the IBEX client, first open an EPICS terminal

+    `...\EPICS\epicsterm.bat`

+then run

+    `console -M localhost ISISDAE_01`

+and when connected press `Ctrl-x` once, you should see some restart messages from the IOC.
+Quit the EPICS term.

 ### invalid tcb start

 It is likely that you are in a muon configuration for the DAE but using a neutron tcb file or vice versa.